DerekTurtleRoe/ares/docs/interface/ares-settings.md

 a single item in the Systems menu.
-If the box at the left is ticked, that item will be included in the menu, otherwise it will be hidden—but higan will remember its configuration in case you want to show it again.
+If the box at the left is ticked, that item will be included in the menu, otherwise it will be hidden—but ares will remember its configuration in case you want to show it again.

 At the bottom left are